Apantesis yukona

 Apantesis yukona is a moth of the subfamily Arctiinae.
 It was described by Schmidt in 2009.
 It is found in Yukon.
 The habitat consists of dry, rocky or eroding south-facing slopes.

 The length of the forewings is 15.3 mm.
-The pattern and colour of the forewings is similar to Apantesis nevadensis superba.
-The hindwings are yellowish-buff to pale orange.
 Adults have been recorded on wing from late June to early August.

 This species was formerly a member of the genus Grammia, but was moved to Apantesis along with the other species of the genera Grammia, Holarctia, and Notarctia.

 Etymology

 The species name refers to Yukon.